zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/genai-commons.md

 |---|---|---|
 | `GeneratedImageList` | List of type determined by `ResponseImageEntity` | The list of generated images. |

-#### Knowledge Bases and Embeddings: Operations {#knowledge-bases-embeddings-operations}
+#### Knowledge Bases and Embeddings Operations {#knowledge-bases-embeddings-operations}

-Embeddings operations can be used by passing a [DeployedModel](#deployed-model) object of the desired connector.
+Embedding operations can be used by passing a [DeployedModel](#deployed-model) object of the desired connector.
 The action calls the internally assigned microflow of the connector and returns the response.
 Operations from different connectors can be exchanged very easily without much additional development effort.

 ##### Generate Embeddings (String) {#embeddings-string}